Why Brava Fabrics says email is their most profitable marketing channel

 Plus, those channels have also become increasingly costly and difficult to yield a profitable return on investment.
 That’s why Ivan says Brava Fabrics sees email as the brand’s best digital marketing channel.

 How Brava Fabrics uses Klaviyo

-Ashley also added that email segmentation allows her to introduce new products and collections to Beyond YBrava Fabrics uses Klaviyo to create a memorable experience across the entire customer lifecycle without excessive time and resources.
+Ashley also added that email segmentation allows her to introduce new products and collections.
+Brava Fabrics uses Klaviyo to create a memorable experience across the entire customer lifecycle without excessive time and resources.

-With Klaviyo, the Brava Fabrics team has created automated emails (flows) that trigger based on a customer’s behavior.
-Every time someone takes the defined action (e.g., adds something to their cart), they get an email that’s personalized to their behavior (e.g., an abandoned cart email).
+With Klaviyo, the Brava Fabrics team has created automated emails (flows) that trigger based on a customer’s behaviour.
+Every time someone takes the defined action (e.g., adds something to their cart), they get an email that’s personalised to their behaviour (e.g., an abandoned cart email).

 These automated email campaigns account for 60 percent of Brava Fabrics’ total revenue from email.

 Another key to Brava Fabrics’ success with email is how they use data to inform their marketing campaigns and strategy.

 Brava Fabrics’ top automated email series

 1. Back-in-stock email